On first-order transductions of classes of graphs: The transductions of caterpillars

 If Duplicator has a winning strategy for $q$ then we write $G\equiv^q H$, and we say that $G$ and $H$ are \emph{$q$-back-and-forth equivalent}.
 The meaning of the $q$-back-and-forth equivalence is clarified by the following classical result.

-\begin{thm}[{\cite[Theorem 3.5]{Libkin04}}] Two graphs (and more generally two possibly infinite relational structures) are $q$-back and forth equivalent if and only if they satisfy the same first order sentences of quantifier rank $q$. \end{thm}
+\begin{thmC}[{\cite[Theorem 3.5]{Libkin04}}] Two graphs (and more generally two possibly infinite relational structures) are $q$-back and forth equivalent if and only if they satisfy the same first order sentences of quantifier rank $q$. \end{thmC}

 Let $\mathcal U=\{M_1,\dots,M_p\}$ be a finite set of unary relations.
 A \emph{compressed} $\mathcal U$-colored caterpillar is a pair $(P,f)$, where $P$ is a $\mathcal U$-colored path and $f: V(P)\times \mathcal P([p])\rightarrow\mathbb N$.
 The $\mathcal U$-colored caterpillar represented by $(P,f)$ is the caterpillar $\Upsilon(P;f)$ obtained by $P$ by adding at each vertex $v$ of $P$, for each $I\subseteq [p]$, $f(v,I)$ vertices that belong exactly to the relations~$M_i$ with $i\in I$ (see \Cref{fig:compressed}); these vertices are called the \emph{$I$-children} of $v$ in $\Upsilon(P,f)$.
 We further denote by $L_{P,f}(v,I)$ the set of all the $I$-children of $v$ in $\Upsilon(P,f)$.